Archiv

 Am 27.10.2023 gibt die indische Schriftstellerin und Dichterin Sumana Roy von 10:30-14:00 Uhr eine Creative Writing Workshop zum Thema "How Do You Create Space?"

-Wer teilnehmen möchte, kann sich einfach mit einer kurzen Nachricht an anmelden.
+Wer teilnehmen möchte, kann sich einfach mit einer kurzen Nachricht an ma-litueb(at)hhu.de anmelden.
 Die Veranstaltung ist offen für Studierende aller Fachrichtungen.

 Plastic Translation: Gastvortrag von Professor Ranjan Ghosh